Dolly Parton: 1976–1986: A broader audience

-Between 1974 and 1980, Parton had a series of country hits, with eight singles reaching number one.
-Her influence on pop culture is reflected by the many performers covering her songs, including mainstream and crossover artists such as Olivia Newton-John, Emmylou Harris and Linda Ronstadt.
+Between 1974 and 1980, Parton had a series of country hits with eight singles reaching No. 1.
+Her influence on pop culture was reflected in the many performers who covered her songs, including mainstream and crossover artists such as Olivia Newton-John, Emmylou Harris, and Linda Ronstadt.

-Parton began to embark on a high-profile crossover campaign, attempting to aim her music in a more mainstream direction and increase her visibility outside of the confines of country music.
-In 1976, she began working closely with Sandy Gallin, who served as her personal manager for the next 25 years.
-With her 1976 album All I Can Do, which she co-produced with Porter Wagoner, Parton began taking more of an active role in production and began specifically aiming her music in a more mainstream, pop direction.
-Her first entirely self-produced effort, New Harvest...First Gathering (1977), highlighted her pop sensibilities, both in terms of choice of songs and production: the album contained covers of the pop and R&B classics "My Girl" and "Higher and Higher".
-Though the album was well received and topped the U.S. country albums chart, neither it nor its single "Light of a Clear Blue Morning" made much of an impression on the pop charts.
+Parton began a high-profile crossover campaign, aiming her music in a more mainstream direction and increasing her visibility outside country music.
+In 1976, she began working closely with Sandy Gallin, who became her personal manager for the next 25 years.
+With her 1976 album All I Can Do, which she co-produced with Wagoner, Parton took a more active role in production and began aiming her music at a pop audience.
+Her first self-produced effort, New Harvest...First Gathering (1977), highlighted her pop sensibilities in both song choice and production; the album included covers of the pop and R&B classics "My Girl" and "Higher and Higher".
+Though well received and topping the US country albums chart, neither the album nor its single "Light of a Clear Blue Morning" made much impact on the pop charts.

-After New Harvests disappointing crossover performance, Parton turned to high-profile pop producer Gary Klein for her next album.
-The result, 1977's Here You Come Again, became her first million-seller, topping the country album chart and reaching number 20 on the pop chart.
-The Barry Mann-Cynthia Weil-penned title track topped the country singles chart and became Parton's first Top 10 single on the pop chart (no. 3).
-A second single, the double A-sided "Two Doors Down"/"It's All Wrong, But It's All Right" topped the country chart and crossed over to the pop Top 20.
-For the remainder of the 1970s and into the early 1980s, many of her subsequent singles moved up on both charts simultaneously.
-Her albums during this period were developed specifically for pop-crossover success.
+After New Harvests unsuccessful crossover performance, Parton turned to pop producer Gary Klein for her next album.
+The result, 1977's Here You Come Again, became her first million-seller, topping the country album chart and reaching No.20 on the pop chart.
+The Barry Mann-Cynthia Weil-penned title track topped the country singles chart and became Parton's first Top10 single on the pop chart (No.3).
+A second single, the double Asided "Two Doors Down"/"It's All Wrong, But It's All Right", topped the country chart and crossed into the pop Top20.
+For the remainder of the 1970s and into the early 1980s, many of her singles climbed both charts simultaneously.
+Her albums during this period were developed specifically for pop-crossover.